Jump to a specific page - are you interested in:

 CHOOSE AND REGISTER A NAME FOR THE COMPANY

-When it comes down to the name, it can be as simple as your name or you can choose a more creative one.
+When it comes down to the name, it can be as simple as your name, or you can choose a more creative one.
 Whatever you decide, it must be registered with the appropriate authorities.
-For corporations, limited partnership, or LLC company, you need to register it with the Virginia State Corporation Commission.
+For corporations, limited partnerships, or LLC companies, you need to register it with the Virginia State Corporation Commission.